wizz13150/PDQ_Repo/README.md

 For the moment, i'll add .xml files one by one.
 Sorry if you want to add everything at once, will see later.
+& some sentences have been translated into French.

 I hope this will serve others.
+For Free Version ):